Achondrites are the rarer of the two main types of stony

 meteorite, accounting for about 9% of all meteorite falls.
-Achondrites
+They

 are made of rock that has crystallized from a molten state.
-They contain
+Achondrites contain

 mostly one or more of the minerals plagioclase, pyroxene, and olivine,